bloominstituteoftechnology/web-s6-m2-project-bqmackay/README.md

 This app can be broken down into two main sections that you'll need to implement for this project: the Search Bar and the Posts.

-To complete this project, a Search Bar will be rendered at the top of the page and a Posts component will render an individual Post for every object inside the `dummy-data.js` array.
+A Search Bar will be rendered at the top of the page, and a Posts component will render an individual Post for every object inside the `dummy-data.js` array.
 You'll need to set up state to keep track of the posts.
 You will implement a callback to increase the "likes count" on posts and hand it several levels down into a nested component through props.

 Look through the code before you start.
 There are a lot of files.
 Not all of them need code added to them.
 Start in the App.js file and read the instructions there.